olmallet81/URT/README.md

     ```

 ## CyURT: URT for Python
 URT can be called from Python.
 The Cython wrapper has been written with the C++ linear algebra library Blaze.
-He is located in ./URT/Python.
+This wrapper is located in ./URT/Python.

 Before testing CyURT under Python make sure to have built the URT shared library under ./URT/build with Blaze using for example the command:
 ```